American Board of Orthopaedic Surgery

 Surgery of the Hand

-The Subspecialty Certificate in Orthopaedic Surgery of the Hand is for Board-Certified orthopaedic surgeons who have demonstrated qualifications in hand surgery beyond those expected of other orthopaedic surgeons by virtue of additional training and a practice characterized by volume and diversity of cases in hand surgery or have made significant contributions to this field.
+The Subspecialty Certificate in Orthopaedic Surgery of the Hand, established in 1989, is for Board-Certified orthopaedic surgeons who have demonstrated qualifications in hand surgery beyond those expected of other orthopaedic surgeons by virtue of additional training and a practice characterized by volume and diversity of cases in hand surgery or have made significant contributions to this field.

-The examination is developed and administered by the Joint Committee on Surgery of the Hand of the American Boards of Orthopaedic Surgery, Plastic Surgery, and Surgery.
+The examination is developed and administered by the Joint Committee on Surgery of the Hand of the American Boards of Orthopaedic Surgery and Plastic Surgery.

 Applicants must have completed a one year ACGME accredited fellowship in surgery of the hand to qualify.
 In addition, a one year case list must be submitted which meets the required number of cases in 5 of 9 categories.